3 Dry Dropper Rigs: An Illustrated Step by Step Guide

 The dropper fly should be significantly lighter in weight, and at least 2 sizes smaller than the dry.
 Because it sits directly below the dry, if the dropper is too heavy, it can easily pull the dry below the surface (using flies made of foam will significantly improve this and allow for heavier and larger droppers to be used, but at the same time decrease the ease of strike detection).

-For the same reason, ample amounts of floatant should be added to the dry fly (make sure not to get any on the dropper or it will be a real pain to get it to sink).
+For the same reason, plenty of floatant should be added to the dry fly (make sure not to get any on the dropper or it will be a real pain to get it to sink).

 Don’t be afraid to add some motion to this rig.
 The direct connection between the two flies helps them pull back and forth against each other, which fish often see as natural movement.

 The dropper rides directly below the dry, so swirling surface currents are less likely to impede a drag free drift.